RuiGao9/GoodnessOfFitModel/README.md

 }
 ```

-# Contact inforamtion is issues were found:
+# Contact information is issues were found:
 Any found issues are appreciated to contact Rui at<br>
 Rui.Ray.Gao@gmail.com <br>
 RuiGao@UCMerced.edu